mitchspano/apex-trigger-actions-framework/README.md

 The Trigger Actions Framework conforms strongly to the [Open–closed principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) and the [Single-responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
 To add or modify trigger logic in our Salesforce org, we won't need to keep modifying the body of a TriggerHandler class; we can create a class or a flow with responsibility scoped to the automation we are trying to build and configure these actions to run in a specified order within a given trigger context.

-The work is performed in the `MetadataTriggerHandler` class which implements the the [Strategy Pattern](https://en.wikipedia.org/wiki/Strategy_pattern) by fetching all Trigger Action metadata that is configured in the org for the given trigger context and uses [reflection](https://en.wikipedia.org/wiki/Reflective_programming) to dynamically instantiate an object which implements a `TriggerAction` interface, then casts the object to the appropriate interface as specified in the metadata and calls the respective context methods in the order specified.
+The work is performed in the `MetadataTriggerHandler` class which implements the [Strategy Pattern](https://en.wikipedia.org/wiki/Strategy_pattern) by fetching all Trigger Action metadata that is configured in the org for the given trigger context and uses [reflection](https://en.wikipedia.org/wiki/Reflective_programming) to dynamically instantiate an object that implements a `TriggerAction`` interface, then casts the object to the appropriate interface as specified in the metadata and calls the respective context methods in the order specified.

 Note that if an Apex class is specified in metadata and it does not exist or does not implement the correct interface, a runtime error will occur.

 ---

-### Enabling on an SObject
+### Enabling for an SObject

-To get started, call the the `MetadataTriggerHandler` class within the body of the trigger of the sObject:
+To get started, call the `MetadataTriggerHandler` class within the body of the trigger of the sObject:

 ```java
 trigger OpportunityTrigger on Opportunity (